 The NUI Certificate in Youth Arts is developed and delivered in partnership by Maynooth University and the National Youth Council of Ireland.
 It is a part-time programme of study (November 2021 – June 2022) in youth arts practice with focus on the emerging field of STEAM in Youth Work.
 It will introduce those working in non-formal education to the concepts, principles and practice of youth arts and STEAM in Youth Work using a context and practice approach.
 Successful completion leads to an award of the National University of Ireland at Level 7 on the National Qualifications Framework with 20 credits within the European Credit Transfer System.

-The programme is delivered over 100 contact hours of blended learning, including 16 half-day weekly online sessions and two two-day residentials in Maynooth University.
+The programme is delivered over 100 contact hours of blended learning, including 20 half-day weekly online sessions (every Thursday morning, 10.00 – 13.00 from 11th November 2021 until 5th May 2022 excluding school holidays, two two-day residentials in Maynooth University (6th & 7th November 2021 and 26th & 27th March 2022) and seven weekly drop-in sessions (every Thursday morning, 10.00 – 11.30 from 12th May to 23rd June 2022).
 Details of delivery will be adjusted to align with public health guidelines.

 Youth Arts can be broadly defined as young people taking part voluntarily in creative, cultural or expressive activity outside of the formal education process.
 It can encompass participation and appreciation, as well as engagement with arts work specifically created by, with or for young people.

 The aim of the NUI Certificate in Youth Arts is to further develop and enhance arts practice in youth work, so that more young people can experience arts in a non-formal educational setting as makers, creators, participants, audience members and critics.

 The inclusion of a STEAM specialism will further enhance practitioners’ abilities to develop creative spaces with young people in youth work settings.